DEADLY WOUNDS - REQUIRE DEEP HEALING

 "Although my father & mother have abandoned me, the Lord will take me up (adopt me as his child)"

 Until I was in High school.
-My then-best friend asked me, 'You never say anything about your dad when I speak about mine, Why is that?"
+My then-best friend asked me, 'You never say anything about your dad when I speak about mine.
+Why is that?"

-She replied..."He's late and he actually had 7 children", that is ( I inclusive) and from the other 6.
+She replied..."He's late and he actually had 7 children", which is (inclusive of me) and the other 6.
+I only knew one at the time.
+He's the best bro I could have ever asked for.

 What a wow.
-I remember crying so bitterly and that's the only closure I had.
-Funny enough I thought I was all hunky dory until I began suffering from bouts of insecurities, low self-esteem, depression, etc. you name it.
+I remember crying so bitterly, and that's the only closure I had.
+Funny enough, I thought I was all hunky dory until I began suffering from bouts of insecurities, low self-esteem, depression, etc., you name it.
 However, there was never a time when I was ever angry or resentful towards my dad.
-I genuinely love him, and I want to believe I forgave him, that's why it's easy for me to talk about him.
+I genuinely love him, and I want to believe I forgave him; that's why it's easy for me to talk about him.

 I'm confident that God is all-powerful and sovereign.
 He could have literally just stepped in and altered my life, but he didn't... that's simply because he wanted to teach me a few things.

-• John 9:2-3 (NIV) 2 "His disciples asked him, Rabbi, who sinned, this man or his parents, that he was blind?
+- John 9:2-3 (NIV) 2 "His disciples asked him, Rabbi, who sinned, this man or his parents, that he was blind?
 3 "Neither this man, nor his parents sinned," said Jesus, but this happened so that the work of God might be displayed in his life"

 2. Everyone has trouble (even fathered girls).

-even though they grow up with the love and affirmation of their father, they will still have challenges to overcome.
+Even though they grow up with the love and affirmation of their father, they will still have challenges to overcome.
 No one lives a life void of difficulties.

-• John 16:33 (NIV) " In this world, you will have trouble, but take heart, I have overcome the world"
+- John 16:33 (NIV) " In this world, you will have trouble, but take heart, I have overcome the world."

 3. Christ Himself suffered for my sake.

-• Isaiah 53:5 (NKJV) "But He was wounded for our transgressions,
+- Isaiah 53:5 (NKJV) "But He was wounded for our transgressions,

-He was bruised for our iniquities; The chastisement for our peace was upon Him,
+He was bruised for our iniquities; The chastisement for our peace was upon Him, And by His stripes, we are healed."

-• Jeremiah 31:3 "I loved you with an everlasting love, I have drawn you with loving-kindness"
+- Jeremiah 31:3 "I loved you with an everlasting love, I have drawn you with loving-kindness"

 Comments